HanielB/2020.1-lp/_lessons/02-pattern-matching/pattern-matching.md

     | f (a,_) = false;
   ```

-  but note this will yiled a "duplicate variable in pattern" error.
+  but note this will yield a `duplicate variable in pattern` error.
 This is
   because SML, in order to facilitate its pattern matching, forbids reusing the
   same variable.
 Why do you think this is so?